ucbjrl/sbt/src/sphinx/Migrations/MigrationGuide_0.13.2.rst

 Starting in sbt 0.13.2, all default settings are provided by the core auto-plugins:  ``sbt.plugins.GlobalModule``, ``sbt.plugins.IvyModule`` and ``sbt.plugins.JvmModule``.
 Autoplugin settings are injected *before* those configured in ``project/*.scala`` files.
 (For details see:  :doc:`Setting Initialization <../Architecture/Setting-Initialization>` ).

-This construct will not cause any failures in builds, but does duplicate the default setings in every project and prevents any auto-plugin attempts to remove settings from working.
+This construct will not cause any failures in builds, but does duplicate the default settings in every project and prevents any auto-plugin attempts to remove settings from working.

 To fix, just drop the usage of ``Defaults.defaultSettings``, as shown in the updated ``project/build.scala`` ::